daniyarghani/pbct/README.md

 # Approximate learning of parsimonious Bayesian context trees

-This repository contains code used in the paper *Ghani, D., Sanna Passino, F., and Heard, N. A. (2024) "Approximate learning of parsimonious Bayesian context trees"*, available on [arXiv]().
+This repository contains code used in the paper *Ghani, D., Heard, N. A. and Sanna Passino, F. (2024) "Approximate learning of parsimonious Bayesian context trees"*, available on [arXiv]().

 The library `pbct` can be installed in edit mode as follows:
 ```